antmicro/rowhammer-tester/README.md

 ### Arty-A7 board

 Connect the board USB and Ethernet cables to your computer, then configure the network.
-The board IP address will be `192.168.100.50` (so you could e.g. use `192.168.100.2/24`). `IP_ADDRESS` environmental variable can be used to modify the board address.
+The board'w IP address will be `192.168.100.50` (so you could e.g. use `192.168.100.2/24`).
+The `IP_ADDRESS` environment variable can be used to modify the board's address.
 Then generate the FPGA bitstream:
 ```
 export TARGET=arty
 make build
 ```
-the results will be located in directory: `build/arty/gateware/arty.bit`.
+The results will be located in: `build/arty/gateware/arty.bit`.
 To upload it use:
 ```
 export TARGET=arty
 make upload